-If you need a little more help, you can download my free worksheet to Creating a Killer Blog Name here!
+If you need a more help, I have 3 podcast episodes and a free worksheet to help you create the perfect blog name.
+Listen to the episodes (or just read the blog post) and get the free guide here!
 It’ll guide you through the brainstorming process and the steps to creating the perfect name for your blog!

 Once you have a killer blog name, it’s time to check if the domain name is available.
 Check it using the box below or go to GoDaddy.com and type in your blog name.

 A domain name is your site URL, mine is www.cassiescroggins.com.

 You want your domain name to be the same as the name you picked for your blog.
 If your blog name and domain name are different it may be hard for readers to find your blog and can cause confusion.

 For example, if you decide to name your blog Trips with Tricia, a traveling blog, then you want your domain name to be www.tripswithtricia.com, not www.iliketotravel.com.

 When checking the availability of your name, you want the domain to cost something small like $2.99.
 If it says some crazy number then someone has already purchased that domain and is sitting on it to make a profit.
 You don’t want that. (you can get a free domain name with your hosting when you sign up for Bluehost through my link!)

 Other times It’ll tell you a .net or .org is available with the same name, but you don’t want that either!
 Keep searching for a .com name in the $2.99 – $15 range.

 Finally, before purchasing your domain name, run it by your friends and family.
 Ask them their opinion, sometimes they see things you don’t.

 My favorite example is Kim from Thrifty Little Mom originally wanted to call her blog ‘Little Mommy Secrets’ until she later decided it sounded like an adult website!